defaziogiancarlo/lustre-migration/lfs-migration-testing-plan/testing-plan-terse.md

 This testing plan is for performing a new test to see if the above results are in fact the limit, or near the limit of lfs-migrate's performance, or if the original tests were flawed in some way.
-Some possible ways the tests were flawed are:
-- the setup was wrong in some way and the results are not from the intended setup
-- the results were interpreted incorrectly
-- there are tweaks and tricks needed to make lfs-migate fast that were not used

 This plan is intended to be reviewed by people at llnl and also whamcloud to help avoid repeating any mistakes that may have been in the first round of